doseofted/prim-rpc/CLA.md

 ---
-owner: PROJECT OWNER
+owner: Ted Klingenberg
 ---

 # Contribution Agreement

 You accept and agree to the following terms and conditions for Your Contributions (present and future) that you submit to {owner}.
-In return, {owner} shall not use Your Contributions in a way that is contrary to the public benefit or inconsistent with its nonprofit status and bylaws in effect at the time of the Contribution.
 Except for the license granted herein to {owner} and recipients of software distributed by {owner}, You reserve all right, title, and interest in and to Your Contributions.

 1. **Definitions** "You" (or "Your") shall mean the copyright owner or legal entity authorized by the copyright owner that is making this Agreement with {owner}.
 For legal entities, the entity making a Contribution and all other